 There are many people who see conflict as a sign of bad relationships and try to avoid it at all costs.
-I am here to tell you that conflicts, if done right, are actually good for your relationship.
+I am here to tell you that conflicts if done right, are actually good for your relationship.

 Learning to fight fairly can not only help you and your partner resolve conflicts in a healthy way but can also help to expand your ability to love and respect each other.
 If you can do this, your partner will learn more from each other and be able to compromise and resolve conflicts that strengthen the relationship.
 Compromise is the healthiest way to manage conflicts in a relationship.

 If fighting seems too difficult to manage alone, or if you feel lost, consider couples therapy.
 If you are actively seeking help to repair your relationship without fighting, that is a great sign.
-Couple counselling can also be useful if you have a hard time developing these skills or if conflict in the relationship is extreme.
+Couple counseling can also be useful if you have a hard time developing these skills or if the conflict in the relationship is extreme.

 Couple counseling can teach you new ways to communicate more openly, fight more effectively and keep your relationship happy and healthy.

-Arguments & Relationship Bonding
+Arguments & Relationship Bonding.

 When couples quarrel, they learn to compromise with their partners, which is a valuable skill that should be used in any relationship.
 A sign of a healthy relationship is when one of the partners is willing to compromise and find a solution after a dispute, just to maintain peace in the relationship rather than to fight.